agude/agude.github.io/_drafts/2019-03-26-data_science_salaries.md

 [region_plot]: {{ file_dir }}/data_science_total_comp_by_region.svg

 Compensation in California is the highest, by far.
-Technology companies often give employees stock in addition to their base pay and many of them are based in California.
-Do these stock grants account for most of the compensation difference between California and the rest of the nation?
+Technology companies often give employees stock in addition to their base pay and many of these companies are based in California.
+Do those stock grants account for most of the compensation difference between California and the rest of the nation?
 Let's remove stock and look again:

 [![Box plot showing that the West Coast has the highest total compensation, followed by New York City.][region_salary_plot]][region_salary_plot]